-Software Model Checking.
-Model checkers have been previously used to find errors in both the design and the implementation of software systems [1, 3, 6, 18-20].
+Software model checking.
+Model checkers have been previously used to find errors in both the design and the implementation of software systems [Holzmann 1997, 2001; Godefroid 1997; Brat et al. 2000; Corbett et al. 2000; Ball and Rajamani 2001].

-We compare our work with two model checkers that are the most similar to our approach, both of which execute the system implementation directly without resorting to an intermediate description.
+We compare our work to two model checkers that are the most similar to our approach, both of which execute system implementation directly without resorting to an intermediate description.

-Verisoft [18] is a software model checker that systematically explores the interleavings of a concurrent C program.
+Verisoft [Godefroid 1997] is a software model checker that systematically explores the interleavings of a concurrent C program.
 Unlike the CMC model checker we use, Verisoft does not store states at checkpoints and thereby can potentially explore a state more than once.
 Verisoft relies heavily on partial order reduction techniques that identify (control and data) independent transitions to reduce the interleavings explored.
-Determining such independent transitions is extremely difficult in systems with tightly coupled threads sharing large amount of global data.
-As a result, Verisoft would not perform well for these systems, including the Linux file systems checked in this paper.
+Determining such independent transitions is extremely difficult in systems with tightly coupled threads sharing a large amount of global data.
+As a result, Verisoft would not perform well for those systems, including the Linux file systems checked in this article.

-Java PathFinder [3] is very similar to CMC and sys-

-tematically checks concurrent Java programs by checkpointing states.
+Java PathFinder [Brat et al. 2000] is very similar to CMC and systematically checks concurrent Java programs by checkpointing states.
 It relies on a specialized virtual machine that is tailored to automatically extract the current state of a Java program.
-The techniques described in this paper are applicable to Java Pathfinder as well.
+The techniques described in this article are applicable to Java Pathfinder as well.

 Generic bug finding.
-There has been much recent work on bug finding, including both better type systems [9, 14, 16] and static analysis tools [1, 4, 7, 8, 11, 15].
-Roughly speaking [12], because static analysis can examine all paths and only needs to compile code in order to check it, it is relatively better at finding errors in surface properties visible in the source ("lock is paired with unlock").
+There has been much recent work on bug finding, including both better type systems [DeLine and Fähndrich 2001; Foster et al. 2002; Flanagan and Freund 2000] and static analysis tools [Das et al. 2002; Ball and Rajamani 2001; Coverity http://coverity.com; Bush et al. 2000; Engler et al. 2000; Flanagan et al. 2002].
+Roughly speaking [Engler and Musuvathi 2004], because static analysis can examine all paths and only needs to compile code in order to check it, it is relatively better at finding errors in surface properties visible in the source ("lock is paired with unlock").
 In contrast, model checking requires running code, which makes it much more strenuous to apply (days or weeks instead of hours) and only lets it check executed paths.
-However, because it executes code it can more effectively check the properties implied by code.
-(E.g., that the log contains valid records, that fsck will not delete directories it should not.)
-Based on our experiences using static analysis, the most serious errors in this paper would be difficult to get with that approach.
-But, as with testing, we view static analysis as complementary to model checking - it is lightweight enough that there is no reason not to apply it and then use model checking.
+However, because it executes code, it can more effectively check the properties implied by code.
+(For example, that the log contains valid records, that fsck will not delete directories it should not.)
+Based on our experiences using static analysis, the most serious errors in this article would be difficult to get with that approach.
+But, as with testing, we view static analysis as complementary to model checking-it is lightweight enough so that there is no reason not to apply it and then use model checking.